 The table below provides a means to record all amendments.
 An up to date electronic version of the Plan will be available on the ICAO MID Regional Office website.

 Edition Date Comment Section affected

-11/2/2018 All
+V0.1 11/2/2018 All

-V0.1
+V0.2 1/4/2018 Add NDB IDs to the Appendix A Page 26-28

 TABLE OF CONTENTS